dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1694: Creative professionals enhance cultural and social depth.
+### T1694: Society would lack creativity and emotional depth without writers and artists.

 |Support|
 |---|